N. Main St., Bridgeville, Delaware. County/parish: Sussex.

 Sudler House is a historic home located in Bridgeville, Sussex County, Delaware.
 Constructed originally around 1750, the house features a two-story, six-bay frame structure sheathed in cypress shingles and exhibits elements of vernacular architecture.
 The initial three-bay section of the house was expanded during the Federal period, resulting in the current six-bay facade.

 The Sudler family held ownership of the property from 1833 until 1971, demonstrating its long-standing significance in the region's history.
-The property was added to the National Register of Historic Places on December 31, 1974, marking its importance as a site of historical and architectural value.
+The property was added to the National Register of Historic Places on December 31, 1974.

 (read more...)National Park Service documentation: https://catalog.archives.gov/id/75324614